Bayesian score calibration for approximate models: Discussion

 \section{Discussion}

-In this paper we have presented a new approach for modifying posterior samples based on an approximate model or likelihood to improve inferences in light of some complex target model.
+In this paper we have presented a new approach for modifying posterior samples based on an approximate model or likelihood to improve inferences with respect to some complex target model.
 Our approach does not require any likelihood evaluations of the target model, and only a small number of target model simulations and approximate posterior computations, which are easily parallelizable.
-Our approach is particularly suited to applications where the likelihood of the target model is completely intractable, or if the surrogate likelihood is several orders of magnitude faster to evaluate than the target model.
+Our approach is particularly suited to applications where the likelihood of the target model is completely intractable, or if the surrogate likelihood is several orders of magnitude faster to evaluate than the target likelihood.
+We also demonstrated in Section~\ref{sec:ex-mapk} that several layers of approximation could be corrected for.

 We focused on correcting inferences from an approximate model, but our approach can also be applied when the inference algorithm is approximate.
-For example, we could use our approach to adjust inferences from likelihood-free algorithms.
-We plan to investigate this in more detail in future research.
+For example, we could use our approach to adjust inferences from likelihood-free algorithms or to correct the bias in short MCMC runs.
+We plan to investigate this in future research.

 We propose a straightforward clipping method when we wish to guarantee finite weights in our importance sampling step.
-However, a more sophisticated approach to clipping is possible, namely Pareto smoothed importance sampling \citep[PSIS,][]{vehtari2015pareto}, which we could use instead of unit weights, if desired.
-PSIS may be a better approximation to the weights, but would come with additional computational cost.
+However, a more sophisticated approach to clipping is possible, namely Pareto smoothed importance sampling \citep[PSIS,][]{vehtari2015pareto}.
+PSIS can be used instead of clipping or unit weights if desired, but we leave investigation of this strategy for future work.

 In general, our method can be used with any proper scoring rule.
 We concentrated on the energy score because of the ease with which it can be estimated using transformed samples from the approximate distribution.
-For example, the log-score could also be used by calculating a kernel density estimate from the adjusted posteriors.
-We found that using $\beta = 1$ gives good results in our experiments, but it may be of interest to try the energy score with $\beta \neq 1$ in future work.
+The logarithmic score could also be used by calculating a kernel density estimate from the adjusted posteriors.
+We found that using $\beta = 1$ for the energy score provided good results in our experiments, but it may be of interest to try $\beta \neq 1$ in future work.

+Using scoring rules that are not strictly proper would alter the objective of Theorem~\ref{th:SBIresult} to recovering certain properties of the target posterior, rather than the entire target posterior itself.
+Such a choice of scoring rule would simplify the class of sufficiently rich kernels, both asymptotically and non-asymptotically, at the expense of not attempting to recover the full target posterior approximately.
+This trade-off represents an interesting research direction we are pursuing.